 The interior fuse box is on the driver's lower left side.
-To remove the fuse box lid, put your finger in the notch on the lid, and pull it upward slightly, then pull it toward you and take it out of its hinges.
+To remove the fuse box lid, pull it toward you and take it out of its hinges.

-The under-hood fuse box is located on the driver's side.
-To open it, push the tabs as shown
+The under-hood fuse box is located. near the back of the engine compartment on the driver's side.
+To open it, push the tabs as shown.

-Checking and Replacing Fuses If something electrical in your vehicle stops working, the first thing you should check for is a blown fuse.
-Determine from the chart on pages 278 and 279, or the diagram on the fuse box lid. which fuse or fuses control that device.
-Check those fuses first, but check all the fuses before deciding that a blown fuse is the cause.
-Replace any blown fuses, and check if the device works.
+Checking and Replacing Fuses

+If something electrical in your vehicle stops working, the first thing you should check for is a blown fuse.
+Determine from the chart on pages 268 and 269, or the diagram on the fuse box lid, which fuse or fuses control that component.
+Check those fuses first, but check all the fuses before deciding that a blown fuse is not the cause.
+Replace any blown fuses and check if the device works

 - 1. Turn the ignition switch to LOCK (0).
-Make sure the headlights and all other accessories are off. - 2.
-Remove the cover from the fuse box.
+Make sure the headlights and all other accessories are off - 2.
+Remove the cover from the fuse box